XZ: A Case Study in Open-Source Supply Chain Attacks

 Key Takeaways

 For long-term security, defense in depth is paramount.
 Each security measure needs constant revision.
 Advanced, persistent attackers will find ways to circumvent controls.
 Multi-layered security – from developer awareness to automated scanning tools – remains essential.
 Tools ensuring reliable tracking of software origins would make detecting malicious build elements easier, fostering supply chain integrity.
-Use Nirmata Policy Manager and Kyverno together to offer robust image security integrations, providing you with the ability to:
+Use Nirmata Control Hub and Kyverno together to offer robust image security integrations, providing you with the ability to:

 2. Prioritize image trust and attestations: Only pull images from trusted sources and registries.
 Avoid untrusted images to minimize the attack surface.
 Attaching signed metadata, i.e., attestations like SBOMs and scan reports, helps quickly identify and address issues.